Robert's Rules of Order: Youth organizations

 Youth organizations, such as Business Professionals of America (BPA), Family, Career and Community Leaders of America (FCCLA), Future Business Leaders of America-Phi Beta Lambda (FBLA-PBL), HOSA-Future Health Professionals, the National FFA Organization, SkillsUSA, and the Technology Student Association (TSA), sponsor parliamentary procedure competitions (such as Parli Pro) as part of their programs for their student members.
 These competitions are based on Robert's Rules of Order Newly Revised.
 The National Association of Parliamentarians have partnered with some of these organizations.

 Robert's Rules of Order are used in Congressional Debate (also referred to as Student Congress), an event put on by the National Speech and Debate Association (NSDA).

 Robert's Rules of Order is also used during American Legion and American Legion Auxiliary Boys/Girls State programs and in Model United Nations conferences.
 While the chair of each committee in a Model United Nations conference may sometimes deviate from the written rules for educational purposes, the format of the rules in the specific committees is mostly based on Robert's Rules of Order.
 Another program in which Robert's Rules of Order may be used is Model Congress, although the rules in these programs may more closely resemble those in the legislative assemblies that the programs simulate.

 Robert's Rules of Order are also used during National Association of College and University Residence Halls (NACURH) Residence Hall Association meetings, regional conferences, and national conferences.

 Alternative rules for organizations

 Other parliamentary authorities

 Parliamentarians have estimated that about 85 to 95 percent of organizations in the United States use Robert's Rules of Order.
 The remaining percentage of organizations use other books on meeting procedures.
 Notable examples of such books on parliamentary authority include Demeter's Manual of Parliamentary Law and Procedure, and Riddick's Rules of Procedure.
 These books along with Robert's Rules of Order share the general idea of rule of the majority with respect for the minority.
 A difference may be a "simplification" of the rules.
 Less popular choices include Atwood's Rules for Meetings and Democratic Rules of Order.
+Martha's Rules are considerably simpler.